Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you read a lot of books, you're considered well-read.
-But if you watch a lot of TV, you're not considered well-viewed."
+> "Confidence is not a guarantee of success, but a pattern of thinking that will improve your likelihood of success, a tenacious search for ways to make things work."
-> — **Lily Tomlin**
+> — **John Eliot**

 ---